Skip to content

 h3 disable-schedule my-schedule

-And finally you can re-enable a schedule via enable-schedule:
+And you can re-enable a schedule via enable-schedule:

 h3 enable-schedule my-schedule